monicaedavidson/PokerGame/README.md

 The poker chips are from: ttp://assets.nerdwallet.com/blog/investing/files/2012/10/PokerChips.jpeg

-The function Deal, in JavaScript, was attempted to be edited to allow for a more precise "random."
-This didn't work out as planned.
+The deal function was changed to a Fisher Yates shuffle function.
+Help with this was supplied from a wonderful lecture from Brook Riggio and also, http://bost.ocks.org/mike/shuffle/.